 During your trip to Latvia, you may notice how proud they are of their athletes.
 You’ll see billboards of Kristaps Porziņģis all over Cesis or hear about their famous female tennis players.
 And Latvians are also quite proud of their performance in the Olympic Games.

-They first participated in the Olympics in 1924, and between 1952 and 1988 they completed on behalf of the Soviet Union.
-They returned to the Olympics as an independent country in 1992 and have completed in every Games since.
-Not including the medals won during their time competing for the Soviet Union, Latvian athletes have won 19 medals at the Summer Olympic Games and 9 medals at the Winter Games.
+They first participated in the Olympics in 1924, and between 1952 and 1988, they competed on behalf of the Soviet Union.
+They returned to the Olympics as an independent country in 1992 and have competed in every game since.
+Not including the medals won during their time competing for the Soviet Union, Latvian athletes have won 19 medals at the Summer Olympic Games and nine medals at the Winter Games.

-The winter medals were in bobsleigh, skeleton and luge.
+The winter medals were in bobsleigh, skeleton, and luge.
 And the track that is accessible to both professional athletes and visitors is the Sigulda Bobsleigh and Luge Track.
-It was opened in 1986 for practice and competitions and today you can go for an icy ride in the winter or a modified bobsleigh on wheels ride in the summer.
+Opened in 1986 for practice and competitions, today you can go for an icy ride in the winter or a modified bobsleigh on wheels ride in the summer.

 The exhilarating ride lasts for only a minute but you’ll reach speeds of over 50 MPH (with a qualified driver in complete control, don’t worry).
 It’s sure to be one of your favorite experiences in Latvia!

 There is a Secret Soviet Bunker (also known as Padomju Slepanais Bunkers) in the town of Ligatne that was built by the Soviets in the 1980s.
 It is a massive complex, 30 feet underground constructed to withstand a nuclear attack.